Latin Angel Name Meanings

 Why Latin angel-name meanings need source labels

 Latin angel-name meanings need source labels because several evidence layers often mix together.
-Without labels, a Latin meaning article can make everything look equally ancient, equally biblical, and equally Latin.
+Without labels, a Latin meaning guide can make everything look equally ancient, equally biblical, and equally Latin.

 Some entries are Latin vocabulary words.
 Latin sources preserve some personal names.